 Alanya is a cute city in the Mediterranean region within the borders of the province of Antalya.
-This small city is among the most popular holiday destinations in Turkey with its vivid nightlife, charming attractions, sublime history, and golden beaches.
+This town is among the most popular holiday destinations in Türkiye with its vivid nightlife, charming attractions, sublime history, and golden beaches.

 Alanya is located on the Gulf of Antalya and is situated between the Taurus mountains and the Mediterranean Sea.
 And, the city has a warm climate; with many beaches along the coast, you will absolutely have an exceptional Mediterranean holiday.
 Plus, many ancient cities, historic castles, and natural attractions make the city a preferable destination for cultural and nature tourism.
 Also, if you’re just looking for a place where you can have fun, taste delicious local food, and spend quality time, Alanya’s vigorous nightlife and delectable cuisine will offer you an unforgettable vacation.